-Hoover Dam is an easy detour on your return trip to Las Vegas from the Grand Canyon.
-Hoover Dam is worth the stop if you have a few hours to spare.
-Over 8 million people a year visit the dam and many plunge into an exciting tour of historic Hoover Dam.
-Some want to straddle the state line, being in two time zones at the same time.
-A fascinating marvel of engineering.
-A visit only takes about 2-3 hours’ time.
-For us, this was our last stop on our Grand Circle adventure of the Utah 5.
+Hoover Dam makes an easy and worthwhile detour on your return trip to Las Vegas from the Grand Canyon.
+If you have a few hours to spare, it’s definitely worth a stop.
+Over 8 million people visit each year, many taking an exciting tour of the historic dam.
+Some visitors even try to straddle the state line—standing in two time zones at once!

 This post may contain affiliate links, meaning if you purchase something through one of these links, we may earn a small commission at no extra cost to you!
 Read the full disclosure policy here.